Call sign: Broadcasting

 Broadcasters are allocated call signs in many countries.
 While broadcast radio stations will often brand themselves with plain-text names, identities such as "Cool FM", "Rock 105" or "the ABC network" are not globally unique.
 Another station in another city or country may (and often will) have a similar brand, and the name of a broadcast station for legal purposes is normally its internationally recognized ITU call sign.
 Some common conventions are followed in each country.

 Broadcast stations in North America generally use call signs in the international series.
 In the United States of America, they are used for all FCC-licensed transmitters.
 The first letter generally is K for stations located west of the Mississippi River and W for eastern stations.
 Historic exceptions in the east include KYW in Philadelphia and KDKA in Pittsburgh, while western exceptions include WJAG in Norfolk, Nebraska, and WOAI in San Antonio.
-All new call signs have been four-character for some decades, though there are historical three-character call letters still in use today, such as KSL in Salt Lake City; KOA in Denver; WHO in Des Moines; WWJ and WJR in Detroit; WJW-TV in Cleveland; WBT in Charlotte; WBZ in Boston; WSM in Nashville; WGY in Schenectady; WGR in Buffalo; KFI; KGW-TV in Portland; KNX and KHJ in Los Angeles; and WGN, WLS and WLS-TV in Chicago.
+All new call signs have been four-character for some decades, though there are historical three-character call letters still in use today, such as KSL in Salt Lake City; KOA in Denver; WHO in Des Moines; WWJ and WJR in Detroit; WJZ-TV in Baltimore; WJW-TV in Cleveland; WBT in Charlotte; WBZ in Boston; WSM in Nashville; WGY in Schenectady; WRC-TV in Washington, D.C.; WGR in Buffalo; KFI; KGW-TV in Portland; KNX and KHJ in Los Angeles; and WGN, WLS and WLS-TV in Chicago.
 American radio stations announce their call signs (except for rare cases in which would interfere with the broadcast of very long works of classical or opera music) at or near the top of each hour, as well as sign-on and sign-off for stations that do not broadcast 24 hours.
 Beginning in the early 2000s, digital subchannels were assigned a -DT# suffix, where # is the subchannel (starting with the number 2).